Connect with others who understand.

 Written by Emily Brown

-According to Mayo Clinic, weight gain is a less common or even rare side effect of taking baclofen.
+According to Mayo Clinic, weight gain is an uncommon or even rare side effect of taking baclofen.
 MedlinePlus doesn’t list weight gain as a side effect at all.
+Additionally, there is no evidence that baclofen causes water retention.

-Looking at the MyMSTeam community, weight gain from baclofen does not appear to be a common experience.
-When one member asked others if they gained weight while taking baclofen, many answered that they did not:
+Within the MyMSTeam community, weight gain related to baclofen use does not appear to be a common experience.
+When one member asked others about weight gain while taking baclofen, many reported that they did not experience it:

 • “I don’t recall any major side effects.
 I didn’t experience any weight gain.”